Giovanni Maria Lancisi: Biography

-Giovanni Maria Lancisi (Latin name: Johannes Maria Lancisius) was born in Rome.
+Giovanni Maria Lancisi was born in Rome on 26 October 1654.
 His mother died shortly after his birth and he was raised by his aunt in Orvieto.
 He was educated at the Collegio Romano and the University of Rome, where by the age of 18, he had qualified in medicine.
 He worked at hospital of Santo Spirito in Sassia and trained at the Picentine College, Lauro.
 In 1684 he went to Sapienza University and held the chair of anatomy for thirteen years.
 He served as physician to Popes Innocent XI, Clement XI and Innocent XII.
 Clement XI gave Lancisi, the anatomical plates of Bartolomeo Eustachius; made originally in 1562 and had been forgotten or lost in the Vatican Library.
 Lancisi edited and published them in 1714 as the Tabulae anatomicae.

 Lancisi studied epidemiology, describing the epidemics of malaria and influenza.
 He published De Noxiis Paludum Effluviis (On the Noxious Effluvia of Marshes) in 1717, in which he recognized that mosquito-infested swamps are the breeding ground for malaria and recommended drainage of these areas to prevent the disease.
 He also published extensively on cardiology, describing vegetations on heart valves, cardiac syphilis, aneurysms and the classification of heart disease.
 His landmark De Motu Cordis et Aneurysmatibus was published posthumously in 1728, edited by Pietro Assalti who also conducted the autopsy of Lancisi and identified his death as being caused by a duodenal infarction.